 The value for mysite is your site name on Netlify, for example,

 brave-curie-671954.
 If you renamed your netlify site, use that instead.

 Netlify DNS - Switch from using your registrar’s name servers to using Netlify’s.
 To do this, you’ll create a DNS Zone at Netlify.
-In the Netlify UI, navigate to your site and go to Domains —> Custom Domains.
+In the Netlify UI, navigate to your site and go to Domains —> Production domains.
 Click the Options button to the right of your custom name and select Set up Netlify DNS.
 There, scroll down to see your four nameservers.
 Write down the names and URLs of those name servers, then head over to your registrar and change the nameservers listed in your registrar’s dashboard to those you just copied from Netlify.